ChandraAddala/functional-programming-scala/README.md

    versatility.
 Comes in very handy when you have a loop in mind.

 3. NestedLoops: Some examples which are usually written with nested loops in imperative style but are now written in a functional way.

+⋅⋅1.
+InsertionSort
+..2.
+QuickSort
+..3.
+BubbleSort